ml-and-ds-papers-on-the-go/andre-ye.github.io/history/lecture-notes/gender-and-industrial-capitalism.md

 For I'm so fond of liberty,
 That I cannot be a slave.
 ```

 - Comparison of status as a worker in the factories to **slavery**.
   - Writing this at a time when *chattel slavery actually existed.*
+- Relationships of wage.
+- Correct comparison with slavery?
+  - *Probably not.*
+  - Not subjected to violence, not really owned.
+  - Begs further explanation.

 ## Productivity and Labor Discipline
 - It's not outside of the realm of reasonableness to make the comparison.